UK urges release of British-Russian dissident on anniversary of jailing

 Lord David Cameron condemned the Kremlin’s ‘callous disregard’ for Vladimir Kara-Murza’s declining health.

-The UK Foreign Secretary has called for the immediate release of a British-Russian dissident on the second anniversary of his imprisonment by Moscow.
+The UK Foreign Secretary has called for the immediate release of Russian dissident Vladimir Kara-Murza on the second anniversary of his imprisonment.

-Lord David Cameron condemned the Kremlin’s “callous disregard” for Vladimir Kara-Murza’s declining health as he languishes in jail on “fabricated” charges following his criticism of the war in Ukraine.
+Lord David Cameron condemned the Kremlin’s “callous disregard” for the opposition figure’s declining health as he languishes in jail on “fabricated” charges following his criticism of the war in Ukraine.

 Dual British-Russian citizen Mr Kara-Murza, a journalist and opposition activist, was imprisoned in April 2022 and convicted of treason last year.